Shaddai

 Masei

-From the time they left Ramses in Egypt until they reached the plains of Moav (at the border of the Promised Land), Israel camped at 42 named locations.
-Before the Sin of the Spies, Israel had camped at 14 locations en route to the land, but was then forced to wander for 38 more years until the original generation that sinned had died off.
+From the time they left Ramses in Egypt until they reached the plains of Moab (at the border of the Promised Land), Israel camped at 42 named locations.
+Before the Sin of the Spies (at Kadesh), Israel had camped at 14 locations en route to the land, but was then forced to wander for 38 more years until the original generation that sinned had died off.
 That leaves 28 more places listed.
-Eight of these, however, are places Israel camped at during their 40th year in the wilderness (after the death of Aaron), so we have 20 places that Israel camped during a period of roughly 38 years -- an average of one place for every two years in the wilderness.
+Eight of these, however, are places Israel camped at during their 40th year in the desert (after the death of Aaron), so we have 20 places that Israel camped during a period of roughly 38 years -- an average of one place for every two years in the wilderness.

 During this entire time, the LORD showed great chesed for Israel, as the people were fed with manna, given water from the Rock that miraculously accompanied them, were unmolested by marauders or wild animals, and were surrounded by the Shechinah glory cloud of the LORD God Almighty.

 "Cities of refuge" (arei miklat) are then designated as havens and places of exile for those involved in accidental manslaughter.
 Three cities were to be established east of the Jordan, and three in the west (in the Promised Land itself).
-If any Israelite was involved in accidental manslaughter, he could escape to an ir miklat for refuge from the goel hadam - the "blood redeemer," usually the victim's closest blood relative.
-The goel hadam could lawfully execute the murderer only if he were outside one of the arei miklat.
+If any Israelite was involved in accidental manslaughter, he could escape to an ir miklat for refuge from the go'el hadam - the "blood redeemer" (i.e., avenger), usually the victim's closest blood relative.
+The go'el hadam could lawfully execute the killer only if he were outside one of the arei miklat.

-Interestingly, the refugee must remain in the city of refuge until the death of the Kohen Gadol, after which he could then return home.
-The sages report that murderers in a city of refuge could hardly wait for the death of the High Priest so they could be released!
+A person banished to a city of refuge must remain there until the death of the High Priest, but how does the High Priest's death "compensate" for the loss of a life?
+Interestingly, the sages report that refugees in the city could hardly wait for the death of the High Priest so they could be released and restored to their family.
 What a striking analogy for those of us who trust in Yeshua as our great High Priest after the order of Malki-Tzedek!
-Only the death of a High Priest in Israel could atone for the loss of life and release those who were made captive through sin!
+Only the death of a High Priest could atone for the loss of life and release those who were made captive through sin!

 CHAZAK CHAZAK V'NITCHAZEK